 What if I’m not good enough?

 Foster carers come from all walks of life and each bring their own strengths and personalities to the role.
-There isn’t an exact recipe for making the perfect foster carer, as long as you have the capacity to support and care for a foster child in a loving home with patience, openness and a good sense of humour that is as much as we expect.
+There isn’t an exact recipe for making the perfect foster carer, as long as you have the capacity to support and care for a looked after child in a loving home with patience, openness and a good sense of humour that is as much as we expect.
 Fostering is a thrilling experience and our foster carers have the right magic to make positive differences to the lives of young people every day.
 If you would like to open your home to a child or young person please don’t hesitate to get in touch.

 Learn more about fostering in Rotherham